DakshiArora11/FitTrack-Posture-Correction-for-Optimal-Workouts/README.md

   - MediaPipe (for real-time pose estimation)
   - OpenCV (for image processing and camera input handling)
   - Flask (for backend development)
-  - React, HTML, CSS (for frontend development)
+  - HTML, CSS (for frontend development)
-  - PyDub (for audio processing)
-  - gTTS, pyttsx3 (for text-to-speech audio feedback)
+  - pyttsx3 (for text-to-speech audio feedback)
-  - SpeechRecognition (for audio input processing)

 ## Usage
 1. Launch the application and log in or sign up.